Novel: Filling the Cracks—Chapter Two

 Beth splashed lukewarm water on her face over the basin; rusty swirls spiraled down the drain.
 Once the blood had been washed off, she reached into the medicine cabinet and grabbed the small tube of Crazy Glue kept there.
 Gary had taught her how to close cuts that required stitches using Crazy Glue.
 After closing the cut above her nose the best she could, Beth covered it with a Band-Aid.
 There wasn’t much she could do about the cut on the back of her head because it was surrounded by hair.
 It wasn’t bleeding hard, so she figured it would stop soon.
 With a fatalistic shrug, she returned to her bedroom.

-“Hey, you okay?”
+“Hey, are you okay?”
 Beth asked him.

 “Don’t feel like it.
 You’re not my boss.”

 God didn’t hear her.
-Around midnight, Gary opened the door to her room and stepped inside, closing it quietly behind himself so as not to wake Otto in the next room.
+Around midnight, Gary opened the door to her room and stepped inside, closing it quietly behind him so as not to wake Otto in the next room.
 Beth woke from the subtle movement when he sat on the edge of her bed.
 It was such a common occurrence; she slept with one eye open.

 As Gary violated her body, he muttered in her ear, “Virgie said you told the teacher.
 You little dummy.
 Didn’t I tell you what would happen if you told anybody?
 You’re lucky Virgie already punished you.
 If I’d done it, you wouldn’t be breathing.”